Satisfactory Academic Progress

 Students must earn 66.7% of their cumulative credits attempted to remain eligible for financial aid.
 Grades of "A", "B", "C", "D", “S”, and “I” count as credits earned.
 All courses for credit will be counted as hours attempted including withdrawals, incompletes, courses repeated, and courses receiving a grade of "NC", "U", and "F".

-- Students whose completion rate is greater than 50% but less than the required 66.7% will be placed on probation.
+- Students whose completion rate is less than the required 66.7% will be placed on Financial Aid Warning.

 - Probation-Second-term Failing SAP: Students whose completion rate is less than 50% of the credit hours attempted, or those previously placed on probation whose completion rate does not improve by the next review, will be suspended from eligibility for federal grants, loans, and federal work-study employment.
 If a student feels the suspension is unjust, there is an appeal process and form to complete.